Necropolis

 • Necropolis produces the least amount of units per week.
 (Not counting Necromancy).

-• Only one ranged attacker Lich/Power Lich which also has a Melee penalty, no Double attack and cannot attack Siege Walls.
+• Only one ranged attacker (Lich/Power Lich) which has a Melee penalty, no Double attack, and cannot attack Siege Walls.
+Because they're level 5 it may take some time before they can be recruited which can leave the army without any ranged capabilities.

 • Unaffected by positive Morale.
 Mixing creatures of other town types without converting them to Skeletons via Skeleton Transformer first will get them negative Morale of course, on the other hand Spirit of Oppression is a very nice thing to have for any Necropolis hero with only Necropolis units in the party as it does not do any harm to Necropolis units.
 The Dread Knights' Death blow feature works largely (no Luck bonus for the second strike) like an attack only, no movement Morale bonus would, but at a higher probability of 20% (high Morale has 12.5% of activating a second action each creature) and it is a natural feature.